stakater/stakater-tekton-chart/README.md

 | eventlistener.triggers.bindings    | Trigger Bindings to be passed to trigger templates                                 | `{}`            |

-### Adding a Default Task
+### Add a Default Task
-- Navigate to pipeline-charts/default-config/tasks directory & Make a new yaml file.
+- Navigate to pipeline-charts/default-config/tasks directory & make a new yaml file.
 - Specify taskName ( taskRef of kind:ClusterTask ), params & workspaces as specifed below:

         taskName: stakater-buildah-v1
         params:
         - name: IMAGE
           value: $(params.image_registry_url)
         - name: TLSVERIFY
           value: "false"
         - name: FORMAT
           value: "docker"
         workspaces:
         - name: source
           workspace: source

 - Save this file.
-- Now you can use this task in .values.pipeline.tasks[] in values.yaml as following:
+- Now you can use this task in .Values.pipeline.tasks[] in values.yaml as following:

         pipelines:
             tasks:
             - taskName: stakater-buildah-v1
               name: build-and-push

-    Name is required if multiple same task appears twice in pipeline.
+    Name is needed if multiple same task appears twice in pipeline or making

 - Resulting pipeline manifest